PragmaticCoding/PragmaticCoding.github.io/_posts/2022-05-24-SwapScenes.md

 Look at what we just did.
 We started out with one approach and then changed it up radically.
 And then we changed it up radically again.
 And again...

-**At no time did we have to go back to the actual content - the layouts - and change them to accommodate a radical redesign of our application's mechanics.
-Not once.**
+{% include notice type="primary" content="At no time did we have to go back to the actual content - the layouts - and change them to accommodate a radical redesign of our application's mechanics.<br><br>Not once." %}

-Think about what that does for your applications.
+Think about what this means for your applications.

 How many times have you needed to change something - maybe something not so radical - and those changes have rippled through your entire application leading to massive testing and all kinds of new bugs and issues to figure out?
 That's what coupling does to you.

 But here we've avoided all that, simply because we've isolated the content from the mechanics and the logic of the application by limiting coupling.